 - (1) The value is determined by assuming that the options that vested during the financial year would have been exercised on their vesting date if they were in-the-money on that date.
-The value corresponds to the difference between the closing price of the Common Shares on the TSX or the NASDAQ on the vesting date and the exercise price of the options on that date. - (2) Except as detailed in the notes below, the value was calculated in Canadian dollars and converted into U.S. dollars using the average exchange rate for the fiscal year ended November 30, 2021 where \$1.00 = CAD 1.2459. - (3) This amount was paid in Euros and was converted into U.S. dollars based on the average exchange rate during the fiscal year ended November 30, 2021 where €1 = \$1.1904. - (4) John Leasure is paid in U.S. dollars and no conversion was applied to the amount he received.
+The value corresponds to the difference between the closing price of the Common Shares on the TSX, or the NASDAQ, as the case may be, on the vesting date and the exercise price of the options that vested on that date.
+The closing price of the Common Shares used to calculate the value vested during the year for options that vested on a day where the TSX, or the NASDAQ, was not open for business was the closing price of the Common Shares on such exchanges on the first day where those exchanges were open for business following the vesting date of the options.
+All amounts were calculated in CAD and were converted into U.S. dollars using the exchange rate as at the respective vesting date of the options.
+The exchange rate used for vesting date where the Bank of Canada was closed for business was the exchange rate published by the bank of Canada on the first business day that followed the vesting date.
+As at February 28, 2022, and as at April 18, 2022: \$1.00 = CAD 1.2698, and \$1.00 = CAD 1.2618, respectively. - (2) Except as detailed in the note below, the value was calculated in Canadian dollars and converted into U.S. dollars using the average exchange rate for the fiscal year ended November 30, 2022, where \$1.00 = CAD 1.2950.